 Suitable psychotherapist candidates will usually have a busy practice, generally working with 8 or more clients each week.
 These clients may be adults or children or a combination of both.

 Course Duration: To facilitate trainees maintaining their work, we run the course over a number of one – three day modules throughout the year rather than having weekly or monthly sessions.
-The provisional 2019 – 2020 course dates are 6th – 8th September, 2nd – 4th November, 10th – 12th January, 27th – 29th March, 18th April, and 30th – 31st May.
+The provisional 2019 – 2020 course dates are 2nd – 4th November, 10th – 12th January, 27th – 29th March, 18th April, 30th – 31st May, and 18th – 19th July.
 The course runs for the full day (9.30 – 5.30pm) on all scheduled dates and 100 tutor student contact hours are involved.
-The last date of the course is 31st May – this is the date for final submissions of logs and reports.
+The last date of the course is 19th July – this is the date for final submissions of logs and reports.

 Assignments & Assessment: Assessment includes both written and practical components with self, peer and trainer input.
 The focus is on ensuring that graduates will have a toolkit of skills, a solid theoretical framework, and will be adept at responding to the needs of individual, or groups of, supervisees with a range of levels of expertise, utilising a variety of therapeutic approaches across the spectrum of client groups.

 Each participant will work with supervisees during the course and will write a 2000 word supervision case review about the experience of supervising one of these supervisees, including details of what made it ‘creative’ supervision.
 Another written assignments is in relation to managing an ethical or clinical decision making dilemma.
 The external supervisor will be required to submit a report.

 Venue: The course is run between the CARI Foundation in Limerick and the CTC training centre in Ballymore, Co.
 Westmeath.
 The course is not residential; however, we can provide details of local reasonably priced B&B’s and self-catering accommodation.
 The Legal day (18th April) will be held in Leixlip, the September and March modules are held in Ballymore, and October, January and May modules will be in Limerick.